-Facebook focuses on letting you see the exact information you want to see in a specific moment.
+Facebook focuses on letting you see the exact information you want to see at a specific moment.
 And share information with exactly whom you want to share it with.

 It might stay ahead in this aspect for a very long time.